sjunepark/ai-development-system/rules/coding_agent_workflow.md

    - Commit logical chunks of work

 2. **Update documentation as you work**
-   - Document significant decisions in `activeContext.md`
+   - Document significant decisions in `active_context.md`
    - Update `progress.md` when features are complete

 3. **When encountering new patterns**
-   - Document in Memory Bank
+   - Document in memory bank
    - Suggest Knowledge Base updates to user

 ### Completing Tasks